JoanaR/multi-mode-CNN-pytorch/README.md

 ### INDIGO dataset download :
-The benchmark formated dataset is freely available for download [here](https://www.seanoe.org/data/00807/91910/).
+The benchmark formated dataset is available for download [here](https://www.seanoe.org/data/00807/91910/).
+You can also find the required files to run the code [in this repository] https://e.pcloud.link/publink/show?code=kZ5TyuZeuTIPNKWtsS02f60baCweJlIfwVy
 This dataset was built from the following source of data :

 | Proxy used as predictors         | Acronyme  | Products | Initial spatio-temporal resolutions|